grumdrig/slog/assembler_manual.md

 Decimal numeric literals are an optional `+` or `-` sign, followed by one or more numerals.

-Hexadecimal numeric literals are an option sign, followed by the `$` character, followed by one or more hexadecimal numerals (`0`-`9`, `a`-`f`, and `A`-`F`).
+Hexadecimal numeric literals consist of: an optional sign, followed by the `$` character, followed by one or more hexadecimal numerals (`0`-`9`, `a`-`f`, and `A`-`F`).